-The BLD and Recrypt operation modes proprietary and are described in the hardware reference manual HRM [1] while the implementations of the other modes follow the referenced standards.
+- 1. The proprietary BLD and Recrypt operation modes are described in the hardware reference manual HRM [1] while the implementations of the other modes follow the referenced standards.
 Also the BLD is compliant to the referenced standards but is operated in a masked way.
-The proprietary modes offer increased protection against failure and side channel analysis.

-Using the TDES algorithm with three keys of which two keys equal is a so called two key triple DES operation.
+The proprietary modes offer increased protection against failure and side channel analysis. - Using the TDES algorithm with three keys of which two keys equal is a so called two key triple DES operation.
 This operation can be configured and managed by the user but does not meet the national requirements issued by BSI and achieves therefore not the 100 Bits security level.
-The certificate covers the TDES operation with three different keys only.
+End of note.

-FCS_CKM.4/TDES Cryptographic key destruction - TDES Hierarchical to: No other components.
-Dependencies: [FDP_ITC.1 Import of user data without security attributes, or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation] FCS_CKM.4.1/TDES The TSF shall destroy cryptographic keys in accordance with a specified cryptographic key destruction method overwriting or zeroing that meets the following: None
+FCS_CKM.4/TDES Cryptographic key destruction - TDES

+Dependencies: [FDP_ITC.1 Import of user data without security attributes, or cryptographic key destruction method overwriting or zeroing that meets the following:

+FCS_CKM.4.1/TDES The TSF shall destroy cryptographic keys in accordance with a specified

+Note for FCS_CKM.4/TDES:

 The key destruction can be done by overwriting the key register interfaces or by software reset of the SCP which provides immediate zeroing of all SCP key registers.
-End of note.